NilesB/GeoAnonymiser/README.md

+# Not currently working due to a GeoGuessr update

 # GeoAnonymiser
 Quick and dirty Chrome Extension that anonymises names and avatars for Geoguessr Battle Royale until the developers add a streamer mode.